 - You must provide a clear, fast, and easy way for recipients to unsubscribe from future messages.
 Recipients should only be required to enter their email address or reply to an email (they should not be required to log into a site or take any additional steps other than visiting a single page to enter their email address).
 Additionally, it may be wise to have a separate opt-out link to allow recipients to choose their preferences as to what type of mail they want to receive.

 - All unsubscribe requests must be processed within ten days.
 The unsubscribe mechanism has to remain available for 30 days after the message has been sent.
 Once recipients have unsubscribed, you cannot sell or transfer their addresses in any manner.
 The only exception is that if you are using a new system, you may need to transfer the unsubscribed addresses in order to honor previous requests to be suppressed.

 - Be sure that all third parties handling your email marketing are also abiding by these laws.
 If you contract other people or businesses to handle your email marketing, they must comply with the CAN-SPAM Act.

 Communications Professional offers a transactional module for this type of correspondence where unsubscribed email addresses are not suppressed.
 However, there are specific guidelines that must be followed in order to maintain compliance.
 Remember, it is a best practice to include an unsubscribe link in these types of messages to deter anyone from classifying your email as spam, which is more harmful to your sender reputation than having someone unsubscribe.

 More information about transactional messages:

 - For Marketing Automation Enterprise, see Transactional Templates & Messages

 How Higher Logic can help

-- Unsubscribers outside of MA Professional or MA Enterprise can be uploaded into their associated database to ensure they're being suppressed.
+- Unsubscribers outside of Communications Professional or Communications Enterprise can be uploaded into their associated database to ensure they're being suppressed.

 - Add a physical address in your automation email templates.